A hard lesson in motivation

 Being involved with horses is a bit of an emotional rollercoaster.
 On a massive high one day, desperately struggling the next.
 There is so much that we can’t control that staying motivated and really loving it sometimes seems more down to luck than anything we can do.

-A big learning experience for me came when I went to have showjumping lessons with one of my horses a few years ago.
+A big learning experience for me came when I went to have showjumping lessons with one of my horses many years ago.
 We were doing really well in the local unaffiliated classes, and we generally won everything up to 1.15m.
-A local instructor (unqualified) persuaded me that what I really needed was some lessons to get us to the next level and compete in affiliated classes.
-Within two months he had totally destroyed my confidence, my ability and my motivation.
+A local instructor persuaded me that what I really needed was some lessons to get us to the next level and compete in affiliated classes.
+Within two months I had totally lost my confidence, my ability and my motivation.
 I should have read the warning signs when he said that I ‘needed him’ to be successful, that I could never do it on my own.
-But I didn’t, and it still took a couple of months, a huge drop in my motivation and leaving lessons wanting to cry, for me to sit back and look at what was going on.
+My need for autonomy is high and I know I struggle with any threat of losing it.

 This might seem like a daft question but, do you know what really motivates you?